docarray/docarray/README.md

 <!-- start elevator-pitch -->

-DocArray is a library for nested, unstructured data such as text, image, audio, video, 3D mesh.
-It allows deep learning engineers to efficiently process, embed, search, recommend, store, transfer the data with Pythonic API.
+DocArray is a library for nested, unstructured data such as text, image, audio, video, or 3D mesh.
+It allows deep-learning engineers to efficiently process, embed, search, recommend, store, and transfer the data with a Pythonic API.

 🌌 **All data types**: super-expressive data structure for representing complicated/mixed/nested text, image, video, audio, 3D mesh data.

-🐍 **Pythonic experience**: designed to be as easy as Python list.
+🐍 **Pythonic experience**: designed to be as easy as a Python list.
 If you know how to Python, you know how to DocArray.
 Intuitive idioms and type annotation simplify the code you write.

-🧑‍🔬 **Data science powerhouse**: greatly accelerate data scientists work on embedding, matching, visualizing, evaluating via Torch/Tensorflow/ONNX/PaddlePaddle on CPU/GPU.
+🧑‍🔬 **Data science powerhouse**: greatly accelerate data scientists' work on embedding, matching, visualizing, evaluating via Torch/TensorFlow/ONNX/PaddlePaddle on CPU/GPU.

-🚡 **Portable**: ready-to-wire at anytime with efficient and compact serialization from/to Protobuf, bytes, JSON, CSV, dataframe.
+🚡 **Portable**: ready-to-wire at anytime with efficient and compact serialization from/to Protobuf, bytes, JSON, CSV, DataFrame.

 <!-- end elevator-pitch -->